Shweta0821/medication-adherence/phase_1/README.md

 6. Test End-to-End

 **What happens:**
-Lambda runs at 10:00 → finds user1’s row → publishes “Reminder: Metformin D at 10:00” to SNS → you get an email.
+Lambda runs at 10:00 → finds user1’s row → publishes “Reminder: Metformin at 10:00” to SNS → you get an email.

 **What you achieve**
 A fully working automated reminder system where users get SMS/email notifications at their medication times.